PegahAdt/CMPT419-724_Project/README.md

 As LLaVA was too large to run on our machines, results were generated using the website https://huggingface.co/spaces/badayvedat/LLaVA with the parameters: Temperature = 0.2, Top P = 0.7, and Max Tokens = 512.

+cogVLM was changed to Perplexity-AI as cogVLM was too large for any of our machines to handle and we had access to Perplexity AI through tokens.

 # Structure

 ### Dataset Folder